tylertitsworth/5th-age-srd/Classes/Wizard.md

 ## Gear

-At 1st level, a wizard usually has a dagger, a robe or two, a wand, ritual components in pouches, and other minor accouterments suggested by their backgrounds.
+At 1st level, a wizard usually has a dagger, a robe or two, a wand, ritual components in pouches, and other minor accouterments suggested by their background.

 ### Gold Pieces